We’ve been talking about essential organizing for the last several podcast episodes. Listen to the rest of the episodes in this series:

 - Organizing Personal Spaces

 - Organizing Family & Communal Spaces

 - Organizing Paper Management

 This week, we are transitioning to the first of two optional spaces to organize.
-The first space is kids.
+The first space is for kids.
 Organizing anything related to kids is optional!
-But, if you have kids, I really think you do need to organize the things and spaces related to them.
+But, if you have kids, I think you do need to organize the things and spaces related to them.